Building Your Personal Cybersecurity Plan: Protecting Your Digital Footprint

 1. Audit Your Digital Footprint

-• Search for your name online to see what information is publicly accessible.
+• Search your name online to check what information is publicly accessible.

 • Use tools like Google Alerts to monitor mentions of your name or email address.

-• Review old accounts or subscriptions you no longer use.
+• Review and close old accounts or subscriptions you no longer use.

 2. Strengthen Your Passwords